maryrosecook/DEPRECATED-essays/gitfromtheinsideout/essay.md

 # Git from the inside out

 This essay shows you how Git works.
-It focuses on the graph that underpins Git and how the properties of this graph dictate the behaviours of Git.
+It focuses on the graph that underpins Git and how the properties of this graph dictate the behaviors of Git.
 This focus on fundamentals lets you build your mental model on the truth, rather than on hypotheses constructed from evidence gathered while experimenting with the API.
 This truer model gives you a better understanding of what Git has done, what it is doing and what it will do.

 The text is structured as a series of Git commands run on a single project.
 At intervals, there are observations about the graph data structure that Git is built on.
-These observations illustrate a property of the graph and the behaviour that this property produces.
+These observations illustrate a property of the graph and the behavior that this property produces.

 It is assumed that you understand Git well enough to use it to version control your projects.